ivcained/Open-Leaf-Frontend/README.md

 Open [http://localhost:5173](http://localhost:5173) to see your app.

-For launching your own mainnet fork be sure to checkout our solidity repo: https://github.com/plairfx/OpenLeaf-Octant-Hackathon-Project/tree/dev/solidity
+For launching your own mainnet fork with the website, be sure to checkout our solidity repo: https://github.com/plairfx/OpenLeaf-Octant-Hackathon-Project/tree/dev/solidity